marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ```

 - In BasePawn.cpp, Define RotateActor() function
-- (I added -90.f degrees to the yaw in the RotateToTarget Rotator because the static mesh was always turning sideways instead of facing the player. so these -90 degrees act as an adjustment to that).
+- (I added -90.f degrees to the yaw in the RotateToTarget Rotator because the static mesh was always turning sideways instead of facing the player. so these -90 degrees act as an adjustment to that.
+I also had to turn the ProjectileSpawnPoint + 90.f in respect to the world).
 ```cpp
 void ABasePawn::RotateActor(FVector LookAtTarget)
 {